Key Plantronics Headset Terminology

 Ear bud and In-the-ear style

 Ear bud style describes a small, discreet headset with a speaker that fits in the ear and the microphone positioned along the cord.
-The Plantronics H81N office headset, as well as the MX200 cell phone headset are some examples.
+The Plantronics H81N office headset is an example.

 Firefly